dgriff06/NFL-Betting-With-Data-Science/README.md

 ## *Visuals and Explanations*

-All graphs not included here can be found in the Resources folder or XXXXX.ipynb.
+All graphs not included here can be found in the Resources folder.

 **Random Forest**